Cervical dilation: Induced dilation in childbirth

 Prostaglandins (P2 and PGE2) contribute to cervical ripening and dilation.
 The body produces these hormones naturally.
 Sometimes prostaglandins in synthesized forms are applied directly to the cervix to induce labor.
-In women who have had a previous cesarean section, the American College of Obstetricians and Gynecologists issued a bulletin that misoprostol never be used for this purpose.
-ACOG's findings conclude that the collagen softening properties of misoprostol could be absorbed through the cervix and vaginal vault up into the low transverse scar of a typical cesarean section, and significantly increase the risk of uterine rupture.
+In women who have had a previous caesarean section, the American College of Obstetricians and Gynecologists issued a bulletin that misoprostol never be used for this purpose.
+ACOG's findings conclude that the collagen softening properties of misoprostol could be absorbed through the cervix and vaginal vault up into the low transverse scar of a typical caesarean section, and significantly increase the risk of uterine rupture.
 Prostaglandins are also present in human semen, and sexual intercourse is commonly recommended for promoting the onset of labor, although the limited data available makes the effectiveness of this method uncertain.

 Other means of natural cervical ripening include nipple stimulation, which produces oxytocin, a hormone which is necessary for uterine contractions.
 Nipple stimulation can be performed manually, by use of a breast pump, or by suckling.
 Henci Goer, in her comprehensive book, The Thinking Woman's Guide to a Better Birth, details how this practice was researched in two separate studies of 100 and 200 women in the mid nineteen-eighties.
 Women were assigned randomly to two groups.
 In one group, nipples were stimulated for one-hour sessions, three times per day.
 In the other group, women were to avoid any form of nipple stimulation or sexual intercourse.
 The researchers concluded in both studies that nipple stimulation could indeed ripen the cervix and in some cases induce uterine contractions.
 Goer further notes that in the smaller study, an external fetal monitor was used, and no uterine hyperstimulation was noted.

 Cervical dilation may be induced mechanically by placing devices inside the cervix that will expand while in place.
 A balloon catheter may be used.
 Other products include osmotic dilators, such as laminaria stick (made of dried seaweed) or synthetic hygroscopic materials, which expand when placed in a moist environment.

-Results from 2021 systematic reviews of the literature found no differences in cesarean delivery, neonatal, nor maternal outcomes between inpatient or outpatient cervical ripening.
+Results from 2021 systematic reviews of the literature found no differences in caesarean delivery, neonatal, nor maternal outcomes between inpatient or outpatient cervical ripening.